 POLICY PURPOSE Code of Business Conduct and Ethics All employees are expected to comply with BlackRock Inc's Code of Business Conduct and Ethics which sets out basic principles designed to guide our employees, officers and directors.
 All employees, officers, and directors must conduct themselves in accordance with this Code and seek to avoid even the appearance of improper behaviour.
 Supplier Code of Conduct & Ethics BlackRock, Inc's Supplier Code of Conduct & Ethics details expectations of its suppliers in relation to human rights, inclusion & diversity, environmental sustainability and ethics.
 In particular, it provides that suppliers: Fully comply with all applicable child labour laws and only employ workers who meet the minimum legal age for that jurisdiction.
 Where local laws are less stringent than the ILO minimum age convention, BlackRock expects Suppliers to comply with ILO standards.
 Not to use any involuntary labour, such as slave, forced, bonded, indentured or prison labour and not be involved in any human trafficking or exploitation.
-Global Policy for Reporting Potential Illegal or Unethical Conduct Australian Whistleblower Protection BlackRock Inc's Global Policy for Reporting Potential Illegal or Unethical Conduct and more specifically, the Australian Whistleblower Protection Procedure allows for BlackRock employees and associated third parties to report any potential illegal or unethical conduct about which he or she becomes aware (for example, any instance of suspicion of modern slavery or human trafficking).
+Global Policy for Reporting Potential Illegal or Unethical Conduct BlackRock Inc's Global Policy for Reporting Potential Illegal or Unethical Conduct and more specifically, the Australian Whistleblower Protection Procedure allows for BlackRock employees and associated third parties to report any potential illegal or unethical conduct about which they become aware (for example, any instance of suspicion of modern slavery or human trafficking).
 All reports made in compliance with the policy may be made without fear of dismissal and/or retaliation of any kind.
-Reports can be made via a range of channels including: Procedure Business Integrity Hotline Business Integrity Reporting Website The Business Integrity Hotline and the Business Integrity Reporting Website are administered on behalf of BlackRock by an independent external third party.
-Third parties may also report concerns by calling the number identified on the Investor Relations / Corporate Governance page on BlackRock, Inc's public website - www.blackrock.com
+Reports can be made via a range of channels including: Australian Whistleblower Protection Procedure Business Integrity Hotline Business Integrity Reporting Website The Business Integrity Hotline and the Business Integrity Reporting Website are administered on behalf of BlackRock by an independent external third party.